nemaara/A_New_Order/README_egallager_mods.txt

   units, made Lorin's gold bonus a bit bigger, updated Hoyre's AI, added an event similar to S02's where the enemy's incomes get increased each turn, had Hoyre leave behind some warriors upon fleeing, and addressed some situations that can arise when using debug mode.
+For porting to BfW 1.16, I split up some messages to make the player pay more attention, tweaked enemy AI further, made Uri van Roe's attack on Barnon work better and include more units, edited some debug messages, and added an easter egg.
 05 The Swamp Things: ADVICES.txt says it's not supposed to be hard, and that it's "easily winnable with proper tactics (and enough high-level loyal akladians)".
 Well guess what, I didn't have enough high-level loyal